Our doors are always open and we welcome our parents into our school as it is to us that they entrust their boys.

 The mid-year pupil progress report is about the school informing and working with parents, in order to help them help us with their child.
 We want every child to make the progress they are capable of and parents are a key part of that process.
 The report provides an indication of the pupil’s achievements and progress at the half-way point of the year.
 Teachers use a range of assessment information and their own professional judgments to determine the progress of each child.
 The report also indicates how parents can help their child at home and how well the pupil is developing other important personal skills.

-‘Drinks and Danish’ with the Headteacher and Menahel – twice a year
+‘Drinks and Danish’ with the Headteacher and Menahel – three times a year

 Please click HERE for Minutes of the most recent meeting.